kwameopareasiedu/firedeck/README.md

 utilities which connect the frontend and backend module component.

 The package lives at `modules/sdk/client`.
-Because it is part of the user code, IDE auto-complete and intellisense work out of the box and can also be commited to version control.
+Because it is part of the user code, IDE auto-complete and intellisense work out of the box and can also be commited to version control if you so wish.

 > ⚡ **Important Note**
 >